Adamant-im/adamant-tradebot/README.md

 After installation, you control the bot in secure ADAMANT Messenger chat directly.

 Available commands: ask a bot with `/help` command.
-Read more how to install and use the bot: [Crypto trading & Market making bot in ADAMANT](https://medium.com/adamant-im/crypto-trading-market-making-bot-in-adamant-82fa48b78f51).
+Read more how to install and use the bot: [marketmaking.app/guides](https://marketmaking.app/guides/).

-We can run market making for you, see [marketmaking.app/services](https://marketmaking.app/services/).
+We can run market-making for you, see [marketmaking.app/services](https://marketmaking.app/services/).

 ## Requirements